geethakash/bitzquad.com-2.0/posts/how-going-serverless-will-help-your-business.md

 Serverless runners are specifically created to run your application.
 If we take the vendorless example, the coffee vendors that Vendorless provides are *born and live only to serve coffee*.
 They can not drive or sing.
 They don't even know what Netflix is.
 Similarly, serverless runners are created for the sole purpose of running your application.
 They are **containerized** with only the required dependencies of your application.
 This design is a prominent reason for serverless to be cost-effective and more secure.

-> At Bitzquad, we utilize sophisticated technology like serverless computing to give your business a higher ground of advantage.
+Serverless is exemplary technology for small startups to ample scale-ups alike.
+There's no need for a huge budget to get started in serverless as cloud platforms provide a generous free quota each month.
+We can celebrate business success with peace of mind, knowing that the software services will just grow along with the company.
+At Bitzquad, we utilize sophisticated technology like serverless computing to get your business a higher ground of advantage.
 Contact us today.
 Let's work together!